-Support for the proposed transitional arrangement re IDNccTLD selected under the Fast Track Process processes, scope of the issues that need to be addressed, and principles or design criteria.
+Support for the proposed transitional arrangement re IDNccTLD selected under the Fast Track Process

-Comment WG Analyses Update of Proposed Policy text, if any

-TWNIC supports the No observations by the WG, this No need to update the proposed transitional comment is considered in proposed policy arrangement that all support of the proposed policy.
+Comment WG Analyses Update of Proposed Policy text, if any TWNIC supports the No observations by the WG, this No need to update the proposed transitional comment is considered in proposed policy arrangement that all support of the proposed policy.
 IDNccTLD strings that were With respect to comment on validated under the Fast the agreements between an Track will be deemed to be (IDN)ccTLD Manager and ICANN, validated under the the WG has no view as this is proposed policy, and hence considered a matter that is out that the agreements of scope of this ccNSO Policy between an (IDN)ccTLD Development Process Manager and ICANN are "grandfathered-in" under the policy after it replaces the Fast Track Process.